 - Remove unnecessary repetitions of ideas or phrases and delete redundancies – These happen all too often while writing.
 A slow and careful reading will highlight repetitions and redundancies.

 - Check that there is a logical flow of thoughts and ideas from the beginning to the end – Using conjunctions and transitional phrases is a sure way for creating logical connections in your story.
-You certainly do not want your book to be filled with unrelated sentences and you do not want to confuse your readers, or even your editor!

 - Read again, ensuring that you have all the necessary details in place.